Stud-Io-Games/Godot-2D-Background-Animation/README.md

 ## This template includes

-An animation handler using [AnimationTree](https://docs.godotengine.org/en/stable/tutorials/animation/animation_tree.html)
+An parallax background animation using handler using [Parallax Animation](https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html)

-The `Level scene` to test the animation player.
+The `Level scene` to test the background animation.

-The `Player scene` including :
+The `Player scene` including its animations

-- Idle animation
-- Run animation
-- Jump animation
-- Attack animation
-- Death animation

 ## Setup